MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-print-income-statements.md

 description: Describes how to view the company's annual income statement in the Australian version.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 11/27/2023
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="print-income-statements-in-the-australian-version"></a>Print income statements in the Australian version
+# Print income statements in the Australian version

 You can use the **Income Statement** report to view the company's annual income statement.

 This is a legal report that is required for auditing accounts.
 This report displays the details of revenues and expenses for the current year and the previous year.

-## <a name="to-print-the-income-statement-report"></a>To print the income statement report
+## To print the income statement report
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Income Statement**, and then choose the relevant link.
 2. On the **Income Statement** page, fill in the fields as described in the following table.